10 brilliant B2B explainer videos

 Makersite can estimate the potential costs of the production and supply chain, and check if it’s compliant with industry standards.

 This B2B tech explainer video demonstrates how complex ideas can be turned into simple ones.
-The company clearly explains how the platform solves manufacturers’ problems, and how their business can benefit from using it using compelling visuals.
+The company leads with pain points manufacturers actually face, then clearly shows how their platform solves those problems using compelling visuals.

 AZA